obiwanus/focus-zig/LOG.md

 - Undo/redo

 # DONE
++ [bug] Make it possible to go to the last line after the last '\n'
 + Close active pane
     + Don't ever have only right active
     + Keep one open editor even when closed